We believe faith flourishes when Christians share the joys and struggles of life in a trusted community.

 Conveniently located in the main hall, the RBC café provides a gathering place for students to connect on their way to class or the student commons.
 Our menu offers a selection of freshly brewed coffee, lattes, mochas, tea, and hot chocolate.
 Stop by to get refreshed, catch up with a classmate at one of the coffee tables, gather around the couches to collaborate for a group assignment, or find your favorite reading spot.

 Next to the café in the main hall, our bookstore features carefully selected resources to help students succeed in their studies, flourish in their faith, and grow in their gospel witness.
 Several books and teaching series from Ligonier Ministries are also available.
 Of course, our college bookstore would be incomplete without a range of RBC-themed apparel, coffee mugs, water bottles, and more.
-Carry the college seal with you as a constant reminder of our calling to know, worship, and serve God in all of life.
+Carry the college seal with you as a constant reminder of our calling to know, serve, and worship God in all of life.

 Our preview day events allow you to attend a class, meet and talk with professors and current students, and learn more about life as an RBC student.
 Attendees are encouraged to stay for one of our evening academic events or weekend conferences as well.